altmp/altv-docs/articles/troubleshooting/client.md

 5. At "Applications" section select the entry "altv"
 6. At "Action" column select "Always ask"
 7. The next time you will be asked if you want to use the new entry.

+#### Voice system does not work
+If you have problems with the speech system, for example, if you change your input or output device, or if you cannot speak.
+Try these steps.
+1. Disable all audio inputs and outputs except the ones you need (Settings -> System -> Sound -> more sound settings -> Right click -> Disable)
+2. Uninstall your audio device (Device-Manager -> Input -> Choose your Device) and restart your PC
+3. There were problems with Kaspersky or other AV programs.
+Disable your AV program and try again.
+It works?
+Then create an exclusions for alt:V.